 Designed Specifically for the Gifted Learner

-Gifted children learn best when provided with compelling content, appropriate challenges, and a flexible pace of learning.
-The IEA Academy provides students the opportunity to pursue their intellectual curiosity with knowledgeable teachers and other children who also crave intellectual challenge.
+Gifted children learn best when given the opportunity to pursue their curiosity with other children who also crave intellectual challenge.
 While gifted children need intellectually challenging academic material, they are, after all, still children and need age-appropriate content.
-The IEA Academy provides the intellectual rigor these children need while still keeping content age-appropriate.
+The IEA Academy provides the intellectual rigor these children need while still keeping content age-appropriate and fun.
 All courses are taught by content area specialists who are trained in working with gifted youth.

 The Whole Child Approach in Action